 That helped the right more than it helped the left.
 Social justice resonates with university-educated Italians in big cities like Bologna and Florence.
 It doesn’t convince the garbage collector in Naples or the unemployed single mother in Palermo that the left has their interests at heart.

-So of course they doubled down.
+So of course they doubled down on it.

 Obama volunteer defeats former communist

 Foreign media describe Bonaccini as a “moderate”, but he was a communist before he became a social democrat.
 His mother worked in a factory.
 His father was a truck driver.
 During his first term as governor, Bonaccini made a deal with businesses and labor that cut unemployment in half and he expanded access to primary care.
-He won reelection on a promise to publicly fund child care.
+He won reelection in 2020 on a promise to publicly fund child care.